Wendy’s launching pumpkin spice Frosty, cold brew this fall

 “Just got told by my [general manager] today that we are getting Pumpkin Spice for the fall frosty,” the post reads.
 “Also for the coffee, but didn’t clarify if for the hot coffee or cold brew.”

-While the chain did not disclose to NBC4 in August if it was developing new menu items, Wendy’s said it was “always looking to spice things up on the Frosty front.”
+While the chain did not disclose to Nexstar’s WCMH in August if it was developing new menu items, Wendy’s said it was “always looking to spice things up on the Frosty front.”

 “Wendy’s wants to set off the fall mood with this new pumpkin spice flavor,” Devo wrote.
 “The vanilla Frosty will act as the base alongside the new pumpkin mix.”

-The company is now joining chains like Starbucks and Dunkin by offering pumpkin spice flavored items for the fall.
-Pumpkin spice lattes returned at Dunkin on Aug.
-15, while the popular drink returned to Starbucks on Aug.
-24.
+The company is now joining chains like Starbucks and Dunkin by offering pumpkin spice-flavored items for the fall.
+Pumpkin spice lattes returned at Dunkin on August 15, while the popular drink returned to Starbucks on August 24.